anonymous-interviewee/lztechtest/README.md

 Running this is pretty clear, clone the repository and then:
 1. `mvn clean install`
 2. `java -jar target/runnable-artifact.jar`
-3. Navigate to `localhost:8080` chose file and submit.
+3. Navigate to `localhost:8080` choose file and submit.

 This appears to run the application in an embedded tomcat server.
 For a Web Application Resource it should be sufficient to change the packaging to WAR in the pom file.